newky2k/WPFWizardControl/DSoft.WizardControl.WinUI/README.md

 ## Getting Started

-The WPF Wizard control is a `UserControl` based element and so it be used in other `UserControl` objects or directly in a `Window`
+The WinUI Wizard control is a `UserControl` based element and so it be used in other `UserControl` objects or directly in a `Window`

 Install the Nuget package into you project via the Package Management Console

-    Install-Package Dsoft.WizardControl.WPF
+    Install-Package Dsoft.WizardControl.WinUI

 Or install it via the Visual Studio Nuget Manager

 In your `Window` or `UserControl` add a new namespace

-    xmlns:wizard="clr-namespace:Dsoft.WizardControl.WPF;assembly=Dsoft.WizardControl.WPF"
+     xmlns:wizard="using:DSoft.WizardControl"

 Then you can add the `WizardControl` to the xaml